jonlpersson/ed-latimore/site/_posts/2021-03-13-8-steps-to-making-friends-as-an-adult.md

 Technology has made distant relationships close but close relationships distant.

-We could blame the lockdowns for social isolation, but really, that’s a recent excuse.
+We could blame the lockdowns for social isolation, but really, that's a recent excuse.
 Go back to early 2020.
 Or 2019.
 Struggling to make friends was still a problem.
-I’ll tell you why.
+I'll tell you why.

 ## Accept that you're bad at making social connections